PM launches mega health infra mission, says previous govts cared little for healthcare | Science-Environment

 Attacking the earlier governments, the prime minister said in Varanasi, “For those in power before us, the health service was a means to earn money and commit scams.”
 The people’s money which earlier went into scams and the coffers of such people is now being used on big projects, he said, adding that the government is planning big and taking an “aggressive approach” on medical infrastructure.

-"Those who had been in the government for a long time kept the healthcare deprived of all-around development.
-Either there were not enough hospitals in villages if there were hospitals, the doctors were not there.
-Testing facilities in blocks were not available," he said.
+“Those who had been in the government for a long time, kept the healthcare deprived of all-round development.
+Either there were not enough hospitals in villages, if there were hospitals, the doctors were not there.
+Testing facilities in blocks were not available,” he said.

 He said the new mission will address these shortcomings.